brooke beyond

 I grew up in Seattle, Washington, a rainy (but beautiful) corner of the world where I spent most of my childhood backpacking to remote alpine lakes, travelling around North America & Europe on family holidays, and developing a real passion for adventure.

-After high school, I felt overwhelmed by the urge to do something different— so I moved to Australia (read more about why in this post) to study Medical Science in Wollongong, a sunny beach town near Sydney that truly became home over the next several years.
+After high school, I felt overwhelmed by the urge to do something different— so I moved to Australia (read more about that story here) to study Medical Science in Wollongong, a sunny beach town near Sydney that truly became home over the next several years.

 Although I’d originally planned to live in Australia just long enough to complete my undergrad (3 years), I fell in love with the laidback lifestyle & adventurous spirit of my adopted home.

-Shortly after graduating in 2015 (& only a few months after moving to Melbourne to work & save for Med School), I accepted a fully-funded research scholarship with the Australian Institute of Sport & earned my PhD in Biomechanics at the end of 2019.
+Shortly after graduating in 2015 (and only a few months after moving to Melbourne to work & save for Med School), I accepted a fully-funded research scholarship with the Australian Institute of Sport and earned my PhD in Biomechanics at the end of 2019.

 Finally, after years of waiting & hundreds of hours of paperwork, I became an Australian permanent resident in 2020!
 It was my thesis-level visa guides that really put my blog on the map, and it brings me incredible joy to help others migrate to this beautiful country.